 1/2 cup oil-packed sun-dried tomatoes, drained and finely chopped

-Pick over the lentils, discarding any debris.
+Pick over the French and green/brown lentils, discarding any debris.
 Rinse and drain the lentils and put them in a medium saucepan along with 4 cups (1 L) of water.
 Bring to a boil over medium to high heat, then reduce the heat to medium.
 Simmer, uncovered, for 20 to 25 minutes, until tender.

 In a large bowl, whisk together the oil, vinegar, lemon juice, mustard, maple syrup, salt, and pepper.
 Stir in the green onions, parsley, and tomatoes.